CBD and alcohol are both compounds with depressant effects on the central nervous system.

-According to one study, alcohol consumption before sleep led to frequent waking up throughout the night and feeling less rested in the morning11.
+According to one study, alcohol consumption before sleep led to frequent waking up throughout the night and feeling less rested in the morning (13).

-In another study focused on the relationship between alcohol and sleep, researchers found that although alcohol consumption could help insomniacs in rare cases12, for the majority of people, alcohol is not a good sleep aid, as it shortens the REM sleep phase, which is essential for learning new information13.
+In another study focused on the relationship between alcohol and sleep, researchers found that although alcohol consumption could help insomniacs in rare cases (14), for the majority of people, alcohol is not a good sleep aid, as it shortens the REM sleep phase, which is essential for learning new information (15).

-At the same time, consuming alcohol in the evenings suppresses the secretion of melatonin14, which is a sleep hormone.
-In yet another study, “chronically drinking hamsters” were found to have disrupted circadian rhythms15, making it harder to fall asleep at regular times.
+At the same time, consuming alcohol in the evenings suppresses the secretion of melatonin (16), which is a sleep hormone.
+In yet another study, “chronically drinking hamsters” were found to have disrupted circadian rhythms (17), making it harder to fall asleep at regular times.

-Separately, both of them could help you fall asleep faster, so it might seem logical that mixing those two substances could bring about even a more pronounced effect.
-Still, even if you’ll fall asleep more quickly, your sleep won’t be as restorative.
+Separately, both of them could help you fall asleep faster, so it might seem logical that mixing those two substances could bring about an even more potent effect.
+Still, even if you’ll fall asleep more quickly, with alcohol, your sleep won’t be as restorative.

 Could CBD Make the Effects of Alcohol Less Harmful?

-A 2019 study17 suggests that CBD’s neuroprotective properties could protect against the damage done to the hippocampus by the consumption of alcohol.
+A 2019 study (18) suggests that CBD’s neuroprotective properties could protect against the damage done to the hippocampus by the consumption of alcohol.
 That’s not all – CBD could also help addicts control the urge to consume alcohol.

-Another study18 showed that CBD could also help deal with tobacco addiction, making it easier to exercise self-control.
+Another study showed that CBD could also help deal with tobacco addiction, making it easier to exercise self-control (19).
 Though we need more research on this subject, the early findings on CBD’s anti-addictive properties are undoubtedly interesting.

-Animal studies indicate that the application of CBD gel protects from the alcohol-induced neurodegeneration21.
+Animal studies indicate that the application of CBD gel protects from alcohol-induced neurodegeneration (22).
 It is unknown if taking those two substances in a different form, e.g., consuming CBD oil and alcohol could lead to the same benefits.
-At the same time, we cannot be sure if this property of CBD would also work on humans, but the animal studies certainly seem promising.
+At the same time, we cannot be sure if this property of CBD would also work on humans, but animal studies certainly seem promising.

 Is It Safe to Mix CBD and Alcohol?